Oxidized Vitamin C serums, to use or not to use?

 My previous purchase of a vitamin C serum looked like that, hence, the necessary use of a whitening sheet mask.

-I used the first bottle I bought, which was
+I used the first bottle I bought, which was empty, and used the expired on the dropper. |

 Before I go on, Let me explain the picure: